sclorg/dancer-ex/README.md

 TLDR: OpenShift can generate and expose environment variables to our application automatically.
 Look at this quickstart for an example.

 ###Development mode
-When you develop your Dancer application in OpenShift, you can also enable the 'development' environment by setting the environment variable [TODO].
+When you develop your Dancer application in OpenShift, you can also enable the 'development' environment by updating the value in <code>index.pl</code> like so <code>set environment => 'development';</code>.

 Development environment can help you debug problems in your application in the same way as you do when developing on your local machine.
 However, we strongly advise you to not run your application in this mode in production.

+###Additional configurations
+The Perl container is set up so that Apache will load additionally provided .conf files located within the <code>cfg</code> directory of the application's root.
+This is useful if you are configuring your application with a database backend and would want to pass through your environment variables to mod_perl with <code>PerlPassEnv</code>.

 ###Manual Installation:
 1. Create an account at [https://www.openshift.com](https://www.openshift.com)